RabbitSnore/lie-catcher-confidence/confidence_main-report.md

     optimizer (bobyqa) convergence code: 0 (OK)
     boundary (singular) fit: see help('isSingular')

-# Hypothesis 6: Detectable Context Specificity:
+# Hypothesis 6: Detectable Context Specificity

 *Confidence predicts deception detection accuracy, such that more confident judgments are more accurate, to a greater extent for lie